 I’ve ghostwritten about thirty books.
 Some are short stories, while others are over 400 pages in length.
 Most are memoirs.

 Personally, I look for compelling content when choosing my next project.
-I select books with positive messages which will help readers in some meaningful way.
+I select books with positive messages that will help readers meaningfully.
 In addition, I also look for clients who can easily communicate their ideas to me.

-There’s a special bond that forms between me and my clients; I can’t explain it, but it is apparent when it is there.
+A special bond forms between me and my clients; I can’t explain it, but it is apparent when it is there.

 How do clients find me?